hackaut/.github/profile/README.md

 ## Who Should Join

-Students who are interested in learning to code Programmers of all skill levels looking to improve their abilities Students who want to collaborate on coding projects Anyone with a passion for technology and innovation Benefits of Joining
+- Students who are interested in learning to code.
+- Programmers of all skill levels looking to improve their abilities.
+- Students who want to collaborate on coding projects.
+- Anyone with a passion for technology and innovation.

+## Benefits of Joining.

-Learn new programming languages and technologies.
+- Learn new programming languages and technologies.
-Gain experience by working on real-world projects.
+- Gain experience by working on real-world projects.
-Develop your problem-solving and critical thinking skills.
+- Develop your problem-solving and critical thinking skills.
-Network with other coders and tech enthusiasts.
+- Network with other coders and tech enthusiasts.
-Prepare for a career in the tech industry.
+- Prepare for a career in the tech industry.

-Getting Started
+## Getting Started

-Attend our next meeting!
+- Attend our next meeting!
 Check out our website or social media pages for details.
-Join our online community.
+- Join our online community.
 We have a forum and chat channels where you can connect with other members.
-Sign up for our mailing list.
+- Sign up for our mailing list.
 Stay up-to-date on upcoming events and announcements.
-We look forward to seeing you at HackUT!
+- We look forward to seeing you at HACKAUT!

 > Let's build something awesome together!